top of page

 hiv/aids

-• Of the 3.5 million people who are homeless every year in the U.S. as many as 3.4 percent are HIV positive.
-This represents a rate 3 times higher than that of the general population.
+• Of the 3.5 million people who experience homelessness each year in the U.S., an estimated 3.4% are HIV-positive—a rate nearly 3 times higher than that of the general population.

-• People with HIV who are homeless are 2 to 3 times more likely to use an emergency room and to have a detectable viral load than those in stable housing.
+• People with HIV who are homeless are 2 to 3 times more likely to have a detectable viral load and to use emergency rooms than those in stable housing.

-• More stable housing for people with HIV has been shown to reduce emergency medical visits by 35% and hospitalizations by 57%.
+• Access to stable housing has been shown to reduce ER visits by 35% and hospitalizations by 57% for people living with HIV/AIDS.

 100% of them now have access to